glass-dev/glass/tests/benchmarks/archer2/README.md

    -a ecsega23
 ```

-> Note that this script does not have to be ran from the root of the glass repo.
+> Note that this script does not have to be run from the root of the GLASS repo.

 #### The results